yagpdb-cc/yagpdb-cc/README.md

 *If you are adding a new CC, please read the [guidelines](./CONTRIBUTING.md)*.

 ## Disclaimer
-This repository and the author are not officially affiliated with YAGPDB.
-The YAGPDB creator and staff are not responsible for any difficulties caused by these custom commands.
+The YAGPDB creator, staff, and/or support are not responsible for any difficulties caused by these custom commands.
 These commands are not guaranteed to be working.

 ## Need help?